takamoso/cluestack/README.md

     - [matrix](https://github.com/Rezmason/matrix) ([Website](https://rezmason.github.io/matrix/)) - matrix (web-based green code rain, made with love).
   - File
     - [check-html-links](https://github.com/modernweb-dev/rocket/tree/main/packages/check-html-links) - A fast checker for broken links/references in HTML.
+    - [npkill](https://github.com/voidcosmos/npkill) - List any node_modules dir in your system and how heavy they are.
+You can then select which ones you want to erase to free up space.
   - API
     - [follower-count](https://github.com/egoist/follower-count) - Get follower count for Instagram, Twitter, TikTok, Youtube accounts.
   - Util